 You can conveniently convert your bitcoins to fiat using services such as Gemini, Coinbase, or CashApp.
 These services usually have both wallets (fiat and crypto), it makes it super easy to convert and withdrawal to watch of choice.

 Another way to go about selling is by trading your bitcoins on peer-to-peer escrow services such as Uphold or Crypto.com.
 These platforms are designed to not only trade your bitcoins for fiat but also convert it to other digital assets such as Ethereum, Ripple, Litecoin to mention a few.

-Save exchange/escrow fees by selling to family and close relatives, you also make more profit as you can determine the price.
+You can save on exchange/escrow fees by selling to family and close relatives.
+You also make more profit as you can determine the price.

 Whichever be the case, always ensure you trade safe and try not to take a loss unless you absolutely have to.

 One more thing: After seeing this article, you must be just as convinced as us this is the most exciting investment over the past decade.
 There are a number of concerns, one of which hinges on scalability which we are going to cover in the next section.

 I remember when I sent my first Bitcoin in 2014, it was super fast and appeared in the wallet almost immediately.
 But nowadays, when sending bitcoins (Externally) it could take anywhere between 10-60 mins before it is delivered to the recipient.
 In rare cases, even longer.

 Worthy of note, the average volume of transactions in 2016 stood at 200,000 transactions per day, however, today that number has more than doubled reaching well over 500,000 transactions daily.
 This naturally bogs down the blockchain network and slows transactions.

 Wrapping up, hopefully you now have a better understanding of Bitcoin and how it can disrupt our entire economic system.
 It may not be Bitcoin but it may very well be an underlying blockchain technology that moves us all towards a global payment network.